Interfacelab/ilab-media-tools/readme.txt

 5. Imgix settings.

 == Changelog ==
+= 1.4.9 =
+* Compatibility with S3-compatible services like Minio, Google Cloud Storage (when in interoperability mode) and Digital Ocean Spaces.  (thanks to Vladimir Pouzanov)
+* Misc. fixes

 = 1.4.7 =
 * Fixed collision with Types plugin
 * Added donation link.
 If you find this plugin useful, PLEASE donate to my JDRF fund raiser for finding a cure for type 1 diabetes.